 My friend tells the story that when he was young all he wanted was “To be rich.”
 And he is rich.
-Has a jet and five houses, buildings, many people that work for him, and money.
+Has a jet and five houses, buildings, and he has many people who work for him.
+He has money.
 Tons of money.
-So much that he worries how many people want his money, many trying to cheat him and take advantage of him.
+He often worries that people want his money and might try to cheat him and take it away from him unfairly.
 He has very little peace.

-One day I was asking him about what he wanted to be before he wanted to have lots of money.
+One day I asked him what he wanted to be before he wanted to have lots of money.

 “I wanted to be a farmer,” he said.
-“But I would have had to get up too early and never leave the farm,” he said, and then laughed like he’d told the story before.
+“But I would have had to get up too early and never leave the farm,” he said, and then he laughed like he’d told the story many times before.

 My friend became quiet.